distantmagic/aloni/README.md

 ### Requirements

 Linux or MacOS (should work on all Unix systems).
-It currently doesn't work on Windows because it requires `fork` multiprocessing method (which Windows does not have).
+It does not work on Windows because Intention requires the `fork` multiprocessing method (which Windows does not have).

-Windows support might be added in the future.
+That might change in the future (see also: https://github.com/emmett-framework/granian/issues/330).

 ### Steps